 NAD+ is also critical to PARP (Poly (ADP-ribose) polymerase) activity.
 PARP is an enzyme that repairs damaged DNA.
 The level of PARP activity determines the maximum lifespan of both mammalian species and individuals.
 Humans have significantly higher levels of PARP activity than shorter lived mammals and long-lived individuals have higher levels of PARP activity.
 Increasing PARP activity through increased NAD+ is expected to increase lifespan.

 NMN is a revolutionary advance in anti-aging.
 By boosting NAD+, NMN can literally turn back the clock on age-associated physiological decline.
-It is one of six powerful anti-aging ingredients in THRIVE GOLD, which is designed to change the way you age and help you to live vibrantly, longer.
+It is one of six powerful anti-aging ingredients in REVITACELL, which is designed to change the way you age and help you to live vibrantly, longer.
 Read more about why NMN is the most effective supplement to boost NAD+ here.